This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Peru.

 What information is required in the filing form?

-a) Identification of the persons or companies that make the notification and of the others that also intervene in the operation.
+a) Identification of the persons or companies that make the notification and of others that also intervene in the operation.

 b) Description of the ownership and control structure, as well as the kinship and management links of each of the participants and between these and third parties that also operate in the electricity sector, including that of the companies that belong to the same economic group.